-- A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): June 17, 2014 - B. DISTRICT OFFICE, FILE NAME, AND NUMBER: SWL, City of Campbell Station, 2014-00222

-C. PROJECT LOCATION AND BACKGROUND INFORMATION:

-State: ArkansasCounty/parish/borough: JacksonCity: Campbell StationCenter coordinates of site (lat/long in degree decimal format):Lat.
-35.668°, Long. -91.245°Universal Transverse Mercator:

-Name of nearest waterbody: Uplands

-Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows:

-Name of watershed or Hydrologic Unit Code (HUC): 11010013

-- Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. - Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form

-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

-- ✓ Office (Desk) Determination.
-Date: June 17, 2014 - Field Determination.
-Date(s):

-SECTION II: SUMMARY OF FINDINGS

-A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

-There are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
-[Required]

-- Waters subject to the ebb and flow of the tide. - Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain:

-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.

-There are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required]

-- 1. Waters of the U.S. - a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on:

-Elevation of established OHWM (if known):
+A. REI PORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): February 17, 2023 В. DISTRICT OFFICE, FILE NAME, AND NUMBER: CESWL-RD, McKee Bridge, SWL-2021-00125 C. State Cen Nan Nan ROJECT LOCATION AND BACKGROUND INFORMATION: tate: Missouri County/parish/borough: Ozark City: enter coordinates of site (lat/long in degree decimal format): Lat.
+36.69817°, Long92.192908° Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
+D. RE VIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): $\overline{\mathbf{V}}$ Office (Desk) Determination.
+Date: February 17, 2023 Field Determination.
+Date(s): SEC TIO N II: SUMMARY OF FINDINGS The e are A SECTION 10 DETERMINATION OF JURISDICTION. e no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review quired] Waters subject to the ebb and flow of the tide.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: B. The CWA SECTION 404 DETERMINATION OF JURISDICTION. ere are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively Permanent Waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 5,510 linear feet: 110 width (ft) and/or acres.
+Wetlands: acres. c.
+Limits (boundaries) of jurisdiction based on: Established by OHWM Elevation of established OHWM (if known):

-- 2. Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Entire review area consists of uplands.

-SWL, City of Campbell Station, 2014-00222

-1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.

-2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).
-3 Supporting documentation is presented in Section III.F.